LimeChain/matchstick/README.md

 After that you can go straight to [the final setup step](https://github.com/LimeChain/matchstick/tree/dockerize#install-dependencies) and you'll be all set to start writing your first unit test.

+❗ If you have previously ran `graph test` you may encounter the following error during `docker build`: `error from sender: failed to xattr node_modules/binary-install-raw/bin/binary-<platform>: permission denied`.
+In this case create a file named `.dockeringore` in the root folder and add `node_modules/binary-install-raw/bin`

 ❗ Although using the Docker approach is easy, we highly recommend using **Matchstick** via OS-specific binary (which is downloaded automatically when you run `graph test`).
 The Docker approach should only be considered if for some reason you cannot get `graph test` to work, or if you just want to quickly try something out.

 ### OS-specific release binaries ⚙️